vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Request-SrmToken.md

 ### -password

-The password parameter The password to use to connect to the Site Recovery Manager Appliance.
+The password parameter The password to use to connect to the Site Recovery Manager appliance.

 ```yaml
 Type: String